balthier82/queryconnector/help/Build.md

 #How to Build

-The queryconnector project is composed by two parts:
+The queryconnector project is composed of two parts:

 * LODBConnector
 * QueryConnector